Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-The lime butter combination creates an incredible balance of flavours, which will enhance everything from fish and shrimp to red meat.
+Interestingly, the combination of lime and butter creates an incredible balance of flavours that enhances everything from fish and shrimp to red meat.
 What we love about this lime butter sauce is that it is easy to make at home and elevates the dining experience.
 You can use it as a finishing sauce or a dip for seafood.
+Lime has a slightly bitter taste compared to lemons; however, when it is added to brown butter, garlic, and a bit of tamarind sauce, you will create a fantastic condiment with just the right amount of butter, zesty lime, and tangy tamarind.

 Limes, Butter, Garlic cloves, Thai Red Chili, Parsley, Tamarind sauce, Fish Sauce, Salt.

 Place a pan on the stove and set the heat to medium-low.
 Add the butter to the pan and allow it to melt.
 Initially, it will appear milky, but then it will begin to bubble and turn a light golden hue.
+That’s an indication that the butter has browned to perfection.

 Add the finely diced garlic and sliced red chilies to the pan.
 The garlic will quickly brown, infusing the butter with its flavors.
 Thereafter, add the tamarind sauce, fish sauce, and lime juice to the sauce and mix rapidly to ensure that it is properly combined.

 Once the ingredients are infused into one another, add a light amount of parsley to the sauce and serve with your favourite seafood dish.
+This lime-butter condiment is the perfect accompaniment to most seafood dishes; it adds a light, balanced, and rich flavour to the main meal.

 You can serve this sauce with several seafood dishes.
 Consider grilled white fish, prawns, and shrimp as possibilities.
 You can also drizzle this sauce onto roasted vegetables, baked potatoes, mashed potatoes, and grilled asparagus.
 With the exclusion of fish sauce, you can add this lime butter sauce on top of Grilled lamb chops and Rib-eye beef.
 You can use this lime butter sauce as a base for grilling steak, lamb chops, and more.